arras-energy/gridlabd/docs/Tools/Location.md

 The `location` tool `--find` options can identify the current location of a system or a location based on partial information.

+Location setting on `FILENAME` will be performed in place, i.e., the file will first be read and the it will be written with the new values.
+The result output to stdout will be the previous values.

 The keys and globals handled by the `location` tools include the following: